SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Editors/XML_editor.md

 ### Virtual comments

-When working in the XML editor, you will notice so-called “virtual comments” next to certain XML tags.
-They are called “virtual” because they cannot be found in the protocol XML file itself.
+When working in the XML editor, you will notice so-called "virtual comments" next to certain XML tags.
+They are called "virtual" because they cannot be found in the protocol XML file itself.

-In the following screenshot, there are three “virtual comments” next to the three parameter tags.
+In the following screenshot, there are three "virtual comments" next to the three parameter tags.
 They contain the names found in the *\<Description>* tags of those parameters.

-Next to *\<Param>30\</Param>*, for example, you can see *\<!-- System OR Table -->* because, in the parameter definition, the *\<Description>* tag contains “System OR Table”.
+Next to *\<Param>30\</Param>*, for example, you can see *\<!-- System OR Table -->* because, in the parameter definition, the *\<Description>* tag contains "System OR Table".

 ![](~/develop/images/dis_protocol_editor_comments_group.png)